Baked Alaska (influencer): Rap and Internet pranks

 In 2011, Gionet worked for Capitol Records for a short time, before pursuing his own career in rap music with a "wild, redneck, kick-ass" persona.
 He kept his nickname Baked Alaska as a stage name.
 His rap songs used a satirical tone and traded on his Alaskan roots, with titles like "I Live on Glaciers" or "I Climb Mountains".
 In 2013, the Anchorage Daily News published a profile of Baked Alaska, describing him as a "comedy/music video artist".

 Gionet also posted many humorous videos on Vine where he became known as a prankster, achieving some online popularity.
 A video of him pouring a gallon of milk on his face attracted several millions of views.
-He called himself at the time a "cross between Weird Al, Lonely Island, Borat and Jackass".
+In 2013, he called himself a "cross between Weird Al, Lonely Island, Borat and Jackass".

 Gionet attempted to promote his rap career by producing several professionally-made videos, which failed to become viral.
 While in Los Angeles, he was also involved in the party scene and had issues with drugs and alcohol, leading him to seek professional help to get sober.
-Unhappy with his life in Los Angeles and the lack of progress of his musical career, Gionet was planning to return to Alaska when his social media skills and popularity on Vine led him to be hired by BuzzFeed.
+Unhappy with his life in Los Angeles and the lack of progress of his musical career, Gionet was about to return to Alaska when his social media skills and popularity on Vine led him to be hired by BuzzFeed.

 Employment with BuzzFeed

 From 2015 to 2016, Gionet worked for BuzzFeed as a social media strategist, and later commentator.
 He first managed BuzzFeeds Vine account, then took over one of its Twitter accounts.
 As he had done during his rap career, Gionet was protective of his real name while he worked at BuzzFeed; most of his colleagues knew him only as "Alaska" and some of his employers believed his family name was "Treadstone", after another of his aliases.

-At the time he identified politically as a libertarian, supporting Rand Paul's White House bid and the legalization of marijuana, and participating in Black Lives Matter street demonstrations.
+Gionet first identified politically as a libertarian, supporting Rand Paul's 2016 presidential campaign and the legalization of marijuana, and participating in Black Lives Matter street demonstrations.
 For a time, he kept a Bernie Sanders poster at his desk, but later started wearing MAGA hats around the office.
-Gionet claims to have left BuzzFeed and turned to the politics of Donald Trump and the alt-right in rejection of "political correctness".
-He commented in 2017, "BuzzFeed turned me into a monster".
+Gionet says he left BuzzFeed and turned to the politics of Donald Trump and the alt-right in rejection of "political correctness".
+He commented in 2017 that "BuzzFeed turned [him] into a monster".